mdjahidhasan009/JavaScript-Note/asynchronous/promise.md

 });
 ```

+## Creating and Using a Promise
 ## `Promise.race`
-`Promise.race` is a method that returns a promise that resolves or rejects as soon as one of the promises in the iterable
+`Promise.race` is a method that returns a promise that resolves or rejects as soon as one of the promises in the
-resolves or rejects, with the value or reason from that promise.
+iterable resolves or rejects, with the value or reason from that promise.

 * `Promise.race` resolves or rejects as soon as one of the promises in the iterable resolves or rejects.
 * The returned promise resolves with the value of the first resolved promise or rejects with the reason of the first